Confused about what to eat while you and your healthcare provider are treating your SIBO?

 The controversy is similar to what surrounds any elimination diet, the diet is very restrictive and is often mistaken to be long-term or even life-long.

 Many people, myself included, have spent years living in digestion misery, struggling to identify the cause and how to treat it.
 So it’s understandable that once you find out that you have SIBO, you are willing to follow any diet or suggested treatment plan to find relief.
-However, as outlined above, this diet is meant to only be followed for about 8-12 weeks depending on the severity of the overgrowth.

 It is also meant to be followed under the supervision of a gut health specialist.
-This is a critical piece because of the risk of nutrient deficiencies.
+This is a critical piece because of the risk for nutrient deficiencies.
 It is important to remember that nutrient deficiencies don’t present themselves overnight.
 You also need to know what you’re looking for.

 For example, a vitamin D deficiency results in less calcium being absorbed.
 If this deficiency is long-term it will result in a bone mineralization defect called osteomalacia, or soft bones.
 This isn’t going to be noticeable to the untrained eye and can have a lifelong impact on your health.